index

 Although the precise aetiology of PMDD is unknown, it may be an aberrant response to the regular hormone changes that occur with each menstrual cycle.
 Serotonin, a chemical produced naturally in the brain and intestines that can impact mood and create physical symptoms, might become deficient due to hormonal changes.
 Serotonin is used by specific brain cells to regulate mood, focus, sleep, and pain.
 Serotonin levels may drop due to hormonal shifts, which could result in PMDD symptoms.
 Up to 5% of women of childbearing age get PMDD.
 In addition to PMDD, many women also experience anxiety or despair.

 Seasonal affective disorder (SAD) and severe depression are two major disorders that might occasionally be seen along with PMDD.
 Additional factors have been connected to the symptoms of PMDD.
-These include, but are not limited to, thyroid issues, being overweight, hereditary predispositions, genetic variables, and inactivity.
+These include but are not limited to, thyroid issues, being overweight, hereditary predispositions, genetic variables, and inactivity.

 PMDD Symptoms & Diagnosis